apple/GCGC/Jupyter-everything/scripts/documentation/updated_plot_data_README.md

 - `labels` a list of string labels to describe each entry in the pauses_miliseconds list.
 If none are provided, each label is displayed as "label".

 > ### print_trends
 > Desribes trends within the data.
-Shows max, number of pauses, mean, and sum.
+Shows max, number of pauses, mean, sum, and maybe throughput.
 Outputs an ASCII table.
 - `pauses_miliseconds` List of pauses to analyze
 - `label` Label for this row in the table, to explain what data has been passed in
 - `print_title=True` True to print title for ASCII table output by function
+- `total_runtime_seconds` The total runtime in seconds (optional).
+Used to calculate throughput
+- `timestamps` list of float time stamps for pause times (optional).
+Used to calculate throughput.

 > ### compare_trends
 > Compares trends of latency lists.
 Outputs an ASCII table.